Reticulated swellshark: Biology, behavior, and life history

 The catshark is known to be oviparous as opposed to other sharks.
 They lay springy and flexible eggs with tendrils attached to the eggs so they can get caught on sea kelp, giving them some stability.
 Once the fetus reaches about 5 inches after 9 months in the egg, it then bites and thrashes through the egg, and hatches.
 The life span of the catshark is an average of 25 years in rocky reefs.
 The shark does most of its hunting at night camouflaging with the rocky crevices it hides in.
-Due to its inferior mouth, its diet consists of other fish, usually smaller ones, and different crustaceans.Its first instinct would be to inflate itself to prevent being bitten (as a defense mechanism); the shark is a bit slow and does not tend to get in fights.
+Due to its inferior mouth, its diet consists of other fish, usually smaller ones, and different crustaceans.
+Its first instinct would be to inflate itself to prevent being bitten (as a defense mechanism); the shark is a bit slow and does not tend to get in fights.
 It is harmless to humans, and no attack from this shark has been recorded.
 It tends to coast deep waters looking for prey and avoiding predators like the Elephant Seal.
 Not much is known about how the shark lives its day-to-day life.
 However, we do know that unlike other sharks, swell sharks tend to stay in the same areas rather than migrating long distances.

 Cultural and economic value

 There is no known economic value for the Reticulated Swellshark.
 Fishermen do not tend to attempt to catch this shark, and when they do, it is by accident.
 They are not hunted for food nor for sport.
 However, there are guides on how to hunt these sharks which are methods of bottom fishing.
 While the Reticulated Swellshark may not be specifically hunted, there is a huge market for sharks.
 Sharks are often tracked and hunted for their fins, and once the fins are cut off, the fishermen leave them to die.
 It is a very brutal and immoral way of hunting and illegal in some countries.
 Although shark meat contains many toxins that can harm humans, it is in high demand.
-The entire industry, including shark and ray meat and shark fins, is worth over $4 billion dollars with over 100 million sharks dying to finning.
-However, another industry that seems to have a lot of success is the shark tourism industry which makes over $300 million dollars a year from shark diving and shark watching.
+The entire industry, including shark and ray meat and shark fins, is worth over $4 billion with over 100 million sharks dying to finning.
+However, another industry that seems to have a lot of success is the shark tourism industry which makes over $300 million a year from shark diving and shark watching.
 This number is expected to increase in the next couple of years.
 There seems to be no cultural value to this shark.
 However, sharks, as a whole, represent strength, guidance, and protection.
 So while the reticulated swell shark specifically may not have cultural value, it being a shark has some value.
-It’s usually indigenous communities from different countries that hold value to sharks.
-For example, the Māori from New Zealand believe the shark symbolizes protection, and “act as guardians of the oceans, ensuring the delicate equilibrium of marine ecosystems”.
+It is usually indigenous communities from different countries that hold value to sharks.
+For example, the Māori from New Zealand believe the shark symbolizes protection, and "act as guardians of the oceans, ensuring the delicate equilibrium of marine ecosystems".
 It is not uncommon for other indigenous communities to share the same beliefs of sharks.